Employee Turnover is Highest in January: How to Keep Critical Employees from Leaving

 This is the time of year when employers need to be proactive with their employee retention strategies.
-Recent data from Glassdoor specifically calls out January as the month when more employees are likely to leave.
+Data from Glassdoor specifically calls out January as the month when more employees are likely to leave.

 Now is the time to find out which of your best performers may be calling it quits in the new year.
 Data-driven organizations use workforce analytics to identify the employees who are most likely to resign and more importantly, why, so the right levers can be pulled to stem the tide of employees rushing for the exits.

 The Cost of Employee Turnover